This is not your traditional drama conservatory. This is the future of performing arts.

 Our courses are delivered by currently practicing industry professionals through workshops designed to give you constant real-world acting experience through ongoing participation in film productions.
 You’ll acquire a rich mix of actor-specific training for film and related industries, and will graduate with an intellectual and practical understanding of the actor’s craft along with the tools necessary to launch a career in a contemporary, ever-changing industry.

 At Catalyst you’ll learn traditional acting skills combined with cutting-edge technology.
 Your work as an actor will have the context of being presented on everything from a 22 metre silver screen to a smartphone.
 The course is constantly adapting and updating itself to reflect the current state of the industry but with a view to where it seems to be heading.
-Consequently we aim to provide the industry with highly trained, adaptable performers, who can succeed both in the traditional areas of film and television as well as in emerging areas like green screen, motion capture, virtual reality, animation and gaming.
+Consequently we aim to provide the industry with highly trained, adaptable performers, who can succeed both in the traditional areas of film and television as well as in emerging areas like green screen, motion capture, animation and gaming.

 In the first year of this course, you’ll work on what we call impossible briefs.
 You’ll intentionally be given too little time and too few resources to accomplish a given challenge - forcing you to stretch your creative and collaborative muscles to solve the puzzle.
 Each week you’ll perform in an original role, rotating teams to work with different crews and new directors on freshly written scripts.
 It’s a fast, fun, and powerfully accelerated learning environment.